K-PaaS/application-platform-guide-eng/user_guide/portal/user.md

 2. Click “Login”.
 ![2-1-1]

-3. Click “Create Account” Link.
+3. Click the “Create Account” Link.
 ![2-1-2]

 4. Enter the E-mail address to use.
 Click “Send authentication mail”.